504 Views

 Doctor Faustus is a notable literary work by Christopher Marlowe.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of Doctor Faustus.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of Doctor Faustus.

 Consider “Doctor Faustus” as a religious play.